poppindouble/lock-free/lock_free.md

 Sounds familiar?
 Remember our ***Creed***?
 Some of the MESI protocol's content seems really match with our creed.
 Remember we have the immutable reference and mutable reference? `&` and `&mut` map really well to MESI protocol's ***Share*** and ***Exclusive***.
 From this [gitbook](https://cfsamsonbooks.gitbook.io/explaining-atomics-in-rust/#a-mental-model),

 > In Rust, only data is ***Exclusive*** can be modified by default.
-Modelling this in the language can (and does) provide the possibility of optimizations which languages without these semantics can't do.
+Modeling this in the language can (and does) provide the possibility of optimizations which languages without these semantics can't do.
 > ...
 > This means, as long as we don't break the rule and mutate Shared references, all Rust programs can assume that the L1 cache on the core they're running on is up to date and does not need any synchronization.